 Registration Process: The process under which a Customer registers with Canonical to receive Services purchased through Canonical's reseller.

-Services: the services to be performed by Canonical as identified in the Order and described in the Order and/or at www.ubuntu.com/uasd and/or www.ubuntu.com/mssd, and/or http://www.ubuntu.com/openstack/training.
+Services: the services to be performed by Canonical as identified and described in the Order and/or at www.ubuntu.com/uasd and/or www.ubuntu.com/legal/solution-support, and/or www.ubuntu.com/training.

 Ubuntu: a version of the operating system known as "Ubuntu", which is supported by Canonical pursuant to Canonical's public announcements and support schedule and is either Canonical's standard version with no modifications or a version modified by Canonical.

-- Canonical is not obligated to perform (i) any service or function except as expressly identified in the Order (ii) any Services to the extent its performance is limited by Customer's failure to meet any reasonable dependency.
+- Canonical is not obligated to perform (i) any service or function except as expressly identified in the Order; or (ii) any Services to the extent its performance is limited by Customer's failure to meet any reasonable dependency.

 - Each party will retain ownership of its Intellectual Property Rights and any Intellectual Property Rights it creates or obtains.
 Nothing Canonical creates or provides under this Agreement will be considered a "work made for hire", and no Intellectual Property Rights will transfer under this Agreement.